alanrsoares/count_locs.rs/README.md

 # 🦀 Count LOCs 🦀

-A blazing-fast command-line tool to recursively count lines of code in a directory, supporting custom glob patterns for file matching.
+A blazing-fast™️ command-line tool to recursively count lines of code in a directory, supporting custom glob patterns for file matching.
 Built with **Rust**, leveraging parallel processing for speed and efficiency.

 ## Features